 Individual buttons on keypads are not represented as entities.
 Instead, they fire events called

 id attribute includes the name of the keypad and the name of the button, normalized the same way entity names are.
 For example, if the keypad is called “Kitchen Keypad” and the button is called “Dinner” the event’s

 id will be

 action attribute varies depending on the button type.

 For raise/lower buttons (dimmer buttons, shade controls, etc.) there will be two values,

 released, fired when the button is pressed and when it’s released, respectively.

 For single-action buttons (scene selection, etc.),

 single, and there will only be one event fired.
 This is a limitation of the Lutron controller which doesn’t give Home Assistant any way of knowing when a single-action button is released.

-This component uses keypad programming to identify scenes.
+This integration uses keypad programming to identify scenes.
 Currently, it only works with SeeTouch keypads.
 The Lutron scene platform allows you to control scenes programmed into your SeeTouch keypads.